 From March 29 – April 16, 2021, the Campus and Community Planning team led an engagement process for the entire university community across both campuses.
 This was an opportunity for staff, students and faculty to learn about the emerging UBCO CAP 2030, ask questions, and share perspectives.

-You can also read our Engagement Summary Report to learn more about our public engagement process and the feedback that was collected during this period.
+You can read our Engagement Summary Report to learn more about our public engagement process and the feedback that was collected during this period.
 Included in this report are the detailed comments received through our public engagement activities, and verbatim survey responses.